 Many of us are fearful of the media.
 We expect our comment or contribution to be inaccurate or manipulated – or worse, we may be made to look foolish.
 Occasionally, the media get it wrong but in the main, journalists are professionals and they want to get it right.
 Yet, perception is your reality and this can be hard to shift.
 But imagine you were telling a child something important and they misunderstood a couple of times.
 Would you take the time and effort to explain in more detail or would you refuse to engage with them?
 If your business vision is important; give it a platform from which it can be heard, understood and valued.
 Think of journalists neither as experts nor enemies but as curious, well-connected people with excellent storytelling skills – isn’t that an opportunity worth grasping?

-5.Relevance and cost-efficiency – The choice of marketing vehicles, then comes down to relevance and cost-efficiency i.e. how do we get our message to your target audience in the most cost efficient way.
+The choice of marketing vehicles then comes down to relevance and cost-efficiency, i.e. how do we get our message to your target audience in the most cost efficient way.
 When a company is tackling multiple markets there will be a range of vehicles being deployed with some overlap.
 The important thing is for everyone in your team to be clear about your desired outcome for each given capability and market.

 Essentially the better you design and execute, the better the outcome – for those engineers** in the audience: does this sound familiar?

-** I’m passionate about helping engineers to communicate more effectively with customers, colleagues and the media because I think they’re a remarkable group of people who don’t get the credit they deserve.
+** We are passionate about helping engineers to communicate more effectively with customers, colleagues and the media because we think engineers are a remarkable group of people who don’t get the credit they deserve.

 With 2 weeks to go, now is the time to think about your social media strategy.
 Promoting your attendance through posts on Twitter, LinkedIn and Facebook can provide you with a great opportunity to get your message out, start planning now with the following top tips: